Xilinx/Vitis_Libraries/quantitative_finance/docs/src/methods/cf-ht.rst

 .. _Heston Model: https://en.wikipedia.org/wiki/Heston_model

 The stochastic equations of the model, and the partial differential equation (PDE) derived from them, are shown in the section on the Heston Model under "Models".
 There are a number of ways in which the equations may be solved, including Monte-Carlo and Finite-Difference methods.
-Here, we show the closed-form solution originally obtained in [HEST1993]_ - sometimes referred to as the "semi-analytic" solution since an analytic solution of its integrals is not known.
+Here, it is shown that the closed-form solution originally obtained in [HEST1993]_ - sometimes referred to as the "semi-analytic" solution since an analytic solution of its integrals is not known.

 The expression for a European Call option, derived from the Heston PDE, is shown below, (in the form presented by Crisostomo in [CHRSO2014]_ ):